A Tax Break for Working People

 |Number of Qualifying Children||Single/Head of Household or Widow(er), Income Must be Less Than||Married Filing Jointly, Income Must be Less Than||Maximum Federal Credit||Maximum NJ State Credit|

-|Three or More Children||$50,162||$55,952||$6,660||$2,557|
+|Three or More Children||$50,954||$56,844||$6,660||$2,664|

 Free assistance to prepare and file your federal income tax return is available from a number of organizations and programs.
-The United Way and H&R Block partner to offer MyFreeTaxes.
+United Way and H&R Block partner to offer MyFreeTaxes.
 All income levels are eligible to file both federal and state returns for free using MyFreeTaxes.com.

-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $56,000 or less, persons with disabilities and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $57,000 or less, persons with disabilities and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
-In addition to VITA, the Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those who are 60 years of age and older.
-Most VITA and TCE sites are open February to April.
+The AARP Foundation Tax-Aide program offers free tax preparation to anyone, with a special focus on taxpayers who are 50 or older or who have low to moderate income.

 The IRS provides a Find a Location for Free Tax Help page.
 The NJ 2-1-1 Partnership maintains a NJ Free Tax Assistance Locations page.
 South Jersey residents in Atlantic, Burlington, Camden, Cape May and Cumberland Counties, as well as residents in Philadelphia and Montgomery County, can get tax preparation help from the non-profit Campaign for Working Families.

-Last updated: January 28, 2020
+Last updated: January 31, 2021

-Copyright © 2020 by Michael R. Swayze
+Copyright © 2021 by Michael R. Swayze